iangthomas/Ride-Sharing/README.md

 <img width="800" src="https://cloud.githubusercontent.com/assets/13486833/23324283/a95f8718-faa1-11e6-92c6-55bff8622f80.jpeg">

-Smartphones are incredibly powerful; instead of building a custom cloud backend, why not use an off-the-shelf backend and the phones themselves to handle the complex processing?
+Smartphones are incredibly powerful; instead of building a custom cloud backend, why not use an off-the-shelf backend and the phones themselves to handle the heavy processing?
 By having client apps do the heavy lifting, the App can scale quickly and precisely, in proportion with the number of users.

 This simplified backend approach, of course, still requires a backend, and Google’s "Firebase" is uniquely suited to the task.
 With Firebase, the client app listens for changes in specified directories and is instantly notified of changes, such as a driver receiving a pickup request.
-This way, the client app does not periodically query the server for updates, updates are automatically pushed to the client app as needed.
-This minimizes the number of server calls / reduces network activity.
+This way, the client app does not periodically query the backend for updates, updates are automatically pushed to the client app as needed.
+This minimizes the number of backend calls / reduces network activity.

 # Potential Drawbacks and Solutions